Richard Mentor Johnson: Adams opponent (1825–1829)

 The congressional nominating caucus system for choosing presidential and vice presidential candidates was unpopular by 1824, though a caucus did choose William H. Crawford of Georgia.
 State legislatures chose the other presidential candidates: Clay, Jackson and Secretary of State John Quincy Adams.
 Johnson supported Clay, his fellow Kentuckian, and Clay gained the state's electoral votes.
 Jackson led in both the popular and electoral vote for president, but did not have a majority, so the election for president was thrown into the House of Representatives, though Calhoun gained a majority of the electoral vote for vice president.
 Clay had finished fourth in electoral vote, and as the Constitution limits the House's choice to the top three finishers, he was eliminated.
 Johnson supported Jackson, and there were rumors Johnson would be Secretary of War in a Jackson administration.
 Clay threw his support to Adams, who was elected, and many believed Clay (who became Secretary of State) and Adams had made a Corrupt Bargain.
 Johnson was the one who informed Jackson of this.
 Many of Jackson's supporters were enraged by the outcome, including Johnson, who promised to oppose the Adams administration: "for by the Eternal, if they act as pure as the angels that stand at the right hand of the throne of God, we'll put them down".
 Johnson opposed Adams's policies, and became a member of the faction, later the Democratic Party, that New York Senator Martin Van Buren was forming to promote Jackson's candidacy in 1828.

 Already known for securing government contracts for himself, as well as his brothers and friends, he offered land to establish the Choctaw Academy, a school devoted to the European-American education of Indians from the Southeast tribes.
 Johnson had tried to establish an Indian school at Great Crossings in 1818, partnering with the Kentucky Baptist Society, but the school folded in 1821 after it failed to gain the support of the federal government or private donors.
 The new academy would come into being a few years later.
-The academy, sitting on his farm in Scott County in 1825, was overseen by Johnson; and not only was part of treaty negotiations with the Choctaw Nation but appealed to his colleagues as a form "peaceful conquest" or "expansion with honor" as Henry Knox put it.Foreman, The Choctaw Academy Although he never ran afoul of the conflict of interest standards of his day, some of his colleagues considered his actions ethically questionable.
+The academy, sitting on his farm in Scott County in 1825, was overseen by Johnson; and not only was part of treaty negotiations with the Choctaw Nation but appealed to his colleagues as a form "peaceful conquest" or "expansion with honor" as Henry Knox put it.
+Although he never ran afoul of the conflict of interest standards of his day, some of his colleagues considered his actions ethically questionable.
 Johnson was paid well for the school by the federal government, which gave him a portion of the annuities for the Choctaw.
 It was promoted by the Baptist Missionary Society as well.
 Some European-American students also attended the academy, including his nephew Robert Ward Johnson from Arkansas.